nicolasruchimura/Employee-Task-Tracker/README.md

         Submits a task via the HTML form (index.html).

-        Clicks "X" to delete a task.
+        Clicks "Delete" to delete a task.

     Backend Logic (app.py):